thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 }
 ```

-## Spread Operator
+## Spread Syntax

-When to use:
+When to use Spread Syntax:
-- combining two arrays
+- Combining to arrays
-- passing all elements of an iterableObj as arguments
+- Passing all elements of an iterableObj as arguments to a function
-- copy an array
+- To make a copy of an array

-When not to use:
+When not to use Spread Syntax:

 ``` javascript